 1) The Paris Agreement is a landmark legally binding international climate change treaty.

-2) Article 4 of the Paris Agreement requires the reduction of GHG emissions, to be made “on the basis of equity and in the context of sustainable development”.
+2) The Paris Agreement requires the reduction of GHG emissions, to be made on the basis of equity and in the context of sustainable development.

 3) Finding a sustainable solution for a power system requires the three competing dimensions (or “objectives”) for sustainable development - environmental, economic, and social (including cultural) – to be assessed and balanced equitably.